Fengax/Intelligent-RNN-Chatbot/README.md

 ### Pre-trained model

-The pre-trained model checkpoint is trained on aggregated reddit posts and comments.
+Unable to upload model checkpoint due to it being too large.